thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 ![[sumerian-dog-joke-13.jpg]]

-No one really understood.
+No one really understood the joke.

 But that which is mysterious is revered.

-So humans made many tributes to the joke.
+So we humans made many tributes to the joke.

 ![[sumerian-dog-joke-04.jpg]]